moonshine-software/doc/en/model-resource/index.md

 }
 ```

-You can also use handler classes instead of methods:
+You can also use handler classes instead of methods, in which case they must implement the `__invoke()` method:

 ```php
 use MoonShine\Laravel\Resources\ModelResource;